The UQAttic community is growing as the unofficial chat service for UQ.

 In order to edit UQAttic Docs, you need to join our Editors group.
 Just click the button below, sign in to your Google Account if prompted, then click "Apply for membership".

-Once you have submitted the form, an administrator will add you to the Editors list and notify you by email.
-This is a measure to prevent abuse of the Docs collection.
+Once you've submitted the form, an administrator will add you to the Editors list and notify you by email.
+This helps us to prevent abuse of the Docs collection.

-If you have not received an email within 24 hours with your invitation, please check your spam folder.
+If you haven't received an email within 24 hours with your invitation, please check your spam folder.
 If there is still nothing, please ask one of our operators.

 You can also request editing access via the chatroom (#attichelp) or by sending a message to our Facebook team.